 This post may contain affiliate links.
 Please check our privacy and disclosure policy.

-Tomato basil tarts are perfect to serve for brunch or any meal of the day.
+A tomato basil tart is perfect to serve for brunch or light summer lunches!
 Switch out the goat cheese with cheddar for a kid-friendly meal.
 Tomato basil tarts are ready in 45 minutes including a from-scratch crust that doesn’t require any par-baking!

-To me, tarts are the epitome of bridal showers, baby showers, special occasions and of course, brunches!
+To me, tarts are the epitome of bridal showers, baby showers, special occasions, and of course, brunches!
 More specifically, delicious tarts made in under 45 minutes completely from scratch – including the crust.
-And trust me when I say this, i’ve made these tomato basil tarts for a bridal shower and numerous brunches, this one gets an applause every.single.time.
+And trust me when I say this, I’ve made tomato basil tart for a bridal shower and numerous brunches, this one gets an applause every.single.time.

 Even my husband loved these tarts and he like a 2 out of 10 when it comes to liking tomatoes in general.
 There is just so much to love about these tarts that goes beyond the tomatoes.
 I mean, think about it: you have this crust that takes 5 minutes to pull together, fresh chopped basil, cheese, more cheese, and if you’re me, even more cheese, a lil bit of salt and peppa, a hint of garlic, an egg, some cream, and milk – you bake it till the liquid is firm, golden-brown-crust, cheesy perfection.

-The crust used in this recipe was adapted from Smitten Kitchen.
+The crust for my homemade tomato basil tart is adapted from Smitten Kitchen.
 I’ve made these tarts with and without this crust recipe.
-When i’m in a big hurry, I just purchase tart-shells that are sold in the freezer section.
-Depending on the brand, you may need to par-bake them a little before adding the the egg mixture.
+When I’m in a big hurry, I just purchase tart-shells that are sold in the freezer section.
+Depending on the brand, you may need to par-bake them a little before adding the egg mixture.
 Check the back of the box to see how long they say to bake them, longer than 27 minutes would require you to par-bake.

 For the crust: